Everton's Kean joins PSG on season-long loan | Goal.com

 Everton's Kean joins PSG on season-long loan

-Everton forward Moise Kean will spend the rest of the 2020-21 campaign on loan at Paris Saint-Germain, the club have confirmed.
+Everton forward Moise Kean will spend the rest of the 2020-21 campaign on loan at Paris Saint-Germain.

 The Italy international will swap Merseyside for Paris and the Premier League for last season's Ligue 1 winners and Champions League finalists on a short-term move that does not include an obligation to buy.